Be My Lady: Plot

-At present, Pinang’s family strives to get the farm back.
-Pinang aspires to be a nurse in UK.
+At present, Pinang's family strives to get the farm back.
+Pinang aspires to be a nurse in the UK.
 Her focus and goal is to be successful, no lovelife, no time for romance.
 She grew up to be a woman with firm and strict principles.
 Then, as fate would have it, Pinang met Phil.
-The reason for all of the family’s hardship.
+The reason for all of the family's hardship.
 Just the mere sight of him makes her mad.
 But the more she gets to know him, the more she falls for him.
-In return, Phil learns what it’s like to be a Filipino, have a complete family and fall in love with a Filipina.
+In return, Phil learns what it's like to be a Filipino, have a complete family and fall in love with a Filipina.